Institutional Biosafety Committee (IBC) Charter

 - An expert in human research protocols

-- Two community members who work or live in the Chapel Hill/Carrboro area.
-These members will not directly be affiliated with the University of North
+- Two community members who represent interest of the surrounding community with respect to health and protection of the environment.
+These members will not directly be affiliated with the University of North Carolina.

 Procedures for Appointing Members

-- The IBC Chair nominations are recommended by EHS, and appointed for a three‐year period.
+- IBC Chair nominations are recommended by EHS to the University Chancellor, The University Chancellor formally appoints the IBC Chair for a three‐year period.

-- Potential IBC members are recommended by committee members to the IBC Chair.
-The IBC Chair, after consultation with the University Responsible Official and the Biological Safety Officer, then makes the recommendation to the UNC‐CH Chancellor on appointment of the nominee to serve on the IBC.
+- Potential IBC members are recommended by Committee members to the IBC Chair.
+The IBC Chair, after consultation with the University Biological Safety Officer, then appoints the nominee to serve on the IBC.

 Terms of Membership

-IBC membership is a minimum three‐year period of service.
-Members may be appointed for subsequent three year terms if they are willing to continue to serve.
-If an institutional member does not attend three meetings throughout the calendar year, the IBC Chair may consult the EHS Director to ask that a replacement be nominated.
+IBC membership is typically a three‐year period of service.
+Members may be appointed for subsequent three-year terms if they are willing to continue to serve.
+The IBC Chair may remove a Committee member when necessary, e.g., due to resignation, excessive absence (4 or more absences in a calendar year), lack of contribution, or unavailability.

 Conflict of Interest Policy

 It is the policy of this committee that no member of the IBC may be involved (except to provide information requested by the IBC) in the review or approval of a project in which he/she has been or expects to be engaged or has a direct financial interest.
 Each member is expected to notify the IBC chair in these circumstances and recuse themselves when such proposals are being discussed and are up for a vote.
-In addition, if the IBC chair is principal investigator on a project, the Biological Safety Officer or another IBC committee member present at the meeting will sign the approval form if the project is approved.
+In addition, if the IBC Chair is principal investigator on a project, the Biological Safety Officer or another IBC committee member present at the meeting will lead the review and approval of the project.

-The IBC will normally conduct meetings on the first Monday of every month.
-In the event of a University holiday, the meeting will be postponed to the next Monday.
+The IBC will normally conduct meetings on the first Wednesday of every month.
+In the event of a University holiday, or other scheduling conflict, the meeting will be postponed to the next Wednesday.
+Additional meetings may be called as required.
 A proposed agenda will be developed and distributed before the meeting by the University Biological Safety Officer or his/her designee.
 Meeting minutes will be taken by the Biological Safety Officer or his/her designee to accurately reflect the topics of discussion.
 Meeting minutes will be reviewed, approved by the members, and maintained on file at EHS.
-All meetings will be open to the public unless otherwise posted, and minutes will be provided to the public when requested by the public and in accordance with the scope and requirements of the NIH Guidelines.

 Procedures for Defining a Quorum

 In the event that the IBC chair must be absent, he/she will request another committee member to serve as chair during the absence.
-Meetings will proceed with no less than five members present, and must contain at least two members from the UNC faculty.
+Meetings will proceed with no less than five members present, and must contain at least two members from the University faculty.
 A quorum is declared at the beginning of each meeting and consists of the committee members in attendance.
 All IBC members are voting members.
 Decisions such as approval of research projects or policies are approved when a majority of IBC members present vote for approval.
+If a quorum is not met, the meeting will be adjourned and rescheduled when feasible.

 The IBC may use consulting experts or establish working groups to execute its responsibilities or acquire needed expertise for select tasks.
 Consultants or working group members may include, for example, persons knowledgeable in institutional commitments and policies, applicable law, standards of professional conduct and practice, community attitudes, the environment, or any scientific area where the IBC members do not have expertise.
 Consultants or working group members are not IBC voting members unless nominated and appointed as described previously.